CephalofairGames/merc-packs-faq/index.md

 **If, during a City Phase, I no longer qualify for retirement (for example, if I had a quest to collect gold but spent below the threshold), do I still retire?** No. If you no longer meet the requirements for your PQ, you no longer retire.

 **If I abandon a character in the middle of a PQ that unlocks scenarios, what happens to the scenarios?** They all become Incomplete and are re-locked.
-Any opened chests and looted random items from the loot deck remain looted.
+Any opened chests remain looted.

 ![divider-narrow](/assets/images/divider2.png)